 Writing up the positioning statement is about distilling your brand strategy work into an easy-to-grasp, written passage that everyone can understand and rally behind.

-When you're writing it, follow the formula, keep these rules in mind and you won't go far wrong:
+When you're writing it, follow the formula, keep these best practice rules in mind and you won't go far wrong: